Roker: Landmarks

-Other nearby landmarks are the statue of Bede's cross on the cliff top near Roker Park and St Peter's Church, Monkwearmouth.
+Other nearby landmarks are the statue of Bede's cross, on the cliff top near Roker Park, and St Peter's Church, Monkwearmouth.
 The cross recognises the work of the Venerable Bede, who worked in the North-East all his life at the twin monasteries of Wearmouth and Jarrow.
 There is bid for the twin monasteries to gain World Heritage Site status.

 Lighthouses and pier

-From 1717 the newly formed River Wear Commission began to improve the harbour entrance at the mouth of the Wear.
-By 1750 a pair of breakwaters had been built (which survive in truncated form as the 'Old' North and South Piers).
+From 1717, the newly formed River Wear Commission began to improve the harbour entrance at the mouth of the Wear.
+By 1750, a pair of breakwaters had been built, which survive in truncated form as the 'Old' North and South Piers.

-By the beginning of the next century each had a lighthouse at its end.
-(The lighthouse which stands today in Roker Cliff Park originally stood on the Old South Pier; it was deactivated in 1903 and removed eighty years later.)
+By the beginning of the next century, each had a lighthouse at its end.
+The lighthouse which stands today in Roker Cliff Park originally stood on the Old South Pier.
+Designed by Thomas Meik, it was installed on the pier in 1856; having been deactivated in 1903, it stayed in place for another eighty years before being moved up to the seafront.
+Its counterpart on the Old North Pier, which dated from 1802, was a 60 ft high masonry tower lit by coal gas.
+In the 1830s the piers were reconfigured and extended eastwards, and in 1841 civil engineer John Murray ingeniously moved the Old North Pier lighthouse 158 yd to its new location, in one piece, keeping it lit by night.
+There it continued in service until 1902, when it was demolished (as was most of the Old North Pier itself a few years later).

 With the growth of Sunderland as a port, it was decided to improve the approach to the river by creating an outer harbour, protected by a new pair of new breakwaters curving out into the North Sea from the shore on each side.
-The new piers were the brainchild of Henry Hay Wake, who at the age of 25 had been appointed Chief Engineer to the River Wear Commission (in succession to Thomas Meik) in 1868.
+The new piers were the brainchild of Henry Hay Wake, who at the age of 25 had been appointed Chief Engineer to the River Wear Commission, in succession to Thomas Meik in 1868.
 The foundation stone for the New North Pier (Roker Pier) was laid on 14 September 1885.
 Applauded at the time as a triumph of engineering, the 1,198 ft pier is built of granite-faced concrete blocks, which were loaded onto wagons at River Weir Works by a Goliath crane and unloaded and placed at the end of the pier by a Titan crane.

-The opposite 'New South Pier' was begun at around the same time but never fully completed due to the start of the First World War; the twin lighthouse planned for its end was never built.
+The opposite New South Pier was begun at around the same time, but never fully completed due to the start of the First World War; the twin lighthouse planned for its end was never built.